Steps If your Website URL is down

 netstat -ntlp | grep mysql

-You will receive the output as below if your MySQL is up and running.
+You will receive the output below if your MySQL is up and running.

 tcp 0 0 127.0.0.1:3306 0.0.0.0:* LISTEN 3356/mysqld

-Step 6: Verify if your Web/App server is able to connect to Database backend
+Step 6: Verify if your Web/App server can connect to the Database backend

-For instance, In a WordPress site, the database connection settings can be tested with the configuration located in wp-config.php file.
-You need to check that the DB_NAME, DB_USER, and DB_PASSWORD are correct in order for your site to connect to the database.
+For instance, In a WordPress site, the database connection settings can be tested with the configuration located in the wp-config.php file.
+You need to check that the DB_NAME, DB_USER, and DB_PASSWORD are correct for your site to connect to the database.

-You can test whether the file has the correct information by trying to connect to the database manually by changing appropriate Value in below command
+You can test whether the file has the correct information by trying to connect to the database manually by changing the appropriate Value in the below command

 mysql -hDB_Host -uDB_USER -pDB_PASSWORD